A Beurling-Blecher-Labuschagne theorem for Haagerup noncommutative $L^p$ spaces

 The organization of the paper is as follows.
 In Section 2, we give some definitions and related results of Haagerup noncommutative $L^{p}$-spaces and $H^{p}$-spaces.
-A version of Blecher and Labuschagne's Beurling's theorem for Haagerup noncommutative $L^{p}$-spaces is presented in Section 3.
-In Section 4, we give characterizations of outer elements in Haagerup noncommutative $H^{p}$-spaces.
+A Blecher-Labuschagne-Beurling type theorem for Haagerup noncommutative $L^{p}$-spaces is presented in Section 3.
+In Section 4, we give characterizations of outer operators in Haagerup noncommutative $H^{p}$-spaces.